Easy Yogurt and Frozen Fruit Smoothie Recipe For BLW

 Serving suggestion

-The mango lassi could absolutely be served on its own, if you wanted to make this extra special for your family, you could use some squirting cream on top to make this a really indulgent dessert!
-This could be a great mid afternoon snack or as part of a breakfast or lunch!
+The Greek yogurt smoothie could absolutely be served on its own for an easy snack.
+If you wanted to make this extra special for your family, you could use some squirting cream on top to make this a really indulgent dessert!

 Toddler drink mango lassi yogurt based smoothie